Graduate IPED Admissions

 Being part of a Jesuit University that tries to live out the Ignatian tradition, we hope to assist in the professional development of individuals who will bring to their professional lives a high regard for ethical and moral principles.
 The program seeks to be a meeting ground for talented individuals from different cultures, faiths, and ideologies who, while seeking to improve their own professional possibilities, will do so in a way that contributes to the common good.

-- A statement of purpose that indicates how the IPED program would prepare you to reach your future career goals.
+A 500-1500 word statement of purpose that indicates how the IPED program would prepare you to reach your future career goals.
 It should also indicate if you are applying for any special fellowships (Arrupe, Global Markets, Public Service, Peace Corps).

 GRE and TOEFL

-*Applicants who do not wish to be considered for university merit based financial aid may substitute LSAT scores or GMAT scores in place of the GRE.
+*Applicants who do not wish to be considered for university merit based financial aid may substitute GMAT scores in place of the GRE.
 These individuals are still eligible for financial aid in the form of loans.

 Admission decisions are based solely on merit without regard to citizenship, ethnicity, nationality, race, sex, or religion.